 The Kraft Heinz Company was formed in 2015 by the reverse takeover of iconic North American food group Kraft by investor-controlled HJ Heinz.
 It had already been quite some time since the Heinz brand had the 57 varieties championed by its long-running slogan.
 In fact there are now closer to 570, even if the one most people think of is flagship brand Heinz Ketchup (backed up in the UK by its Baked Beans, of course or Salad Cream).
 Even before the Kraft deal around two-thirds of sales were generated by products that don't use the Heinz name.
 In 2013, the group accepted a private buyout (for $28bn) by investment group 3G Capital and billionaire Warren Buffett's Berkshire Hathaway.
 In March 2015, those investors negotiated an even bolder deal to merge Heinz with rival Kraft.
 That created a group with an extensive collection of products; not just sauces and spreads, cold meats, ready meals and cheese, but also coffee, beverage mixes, baby food, frozen potatoes, even tinned tuna in some markets.
 In addition to the wide-ranging Kraft and Heinz masterbrands, the portfolio also includes such icons as Oscar Mayer meats, Amoy soy sauce, Ore-Ida potato products, Kool-Aid drink mixes, Philadelphia and Velveeta cheese spreads, Planters nuts, Plasmon and Farley's baby foods, Maxwell House coffee and Grey Poupon mustard.
 Household names every one, but also mature brands with comparatively little room for additional growth.
 Co-owner 3G's traditional strategy - already tested on previous purchases AB InBev and Burger King - of trimming costs and expenses to the bone rather than investing in innovation quickly resulted in a dramatic slowdown in performance.
 Revenues and profits have both suffered sharp declines and between 2018 and 2019 the group wrote off a staggering $16bn of impairment charges against its portfolio.
 There was an abrupt overhaul of the management team, including the appointment of new CEO Miguel Patricio who has been tasked with delivering a quick turnaround.
-In 2019, the group reported revenues of $25.0bn, down 5%.
-Year-on-year organic decline was over 2%.
-Net income was $1.9bn, compared to a $10.2bn loss the year before.
+That has been slow to materialise.
+In 2020, the group reported revenues of $26.2bn.
+That was up on the year before but still within the narrow band of between $25bn and $26.3bn in which Kraft Heinz has been trapped since 2016.
+After a $1.9bn profit in 2019, net income plunged to $356m as a result of another massive $3.4bn impairment charge, much against foodservice operations in North America and retail operations in Canada.
 Condiments and sauces, led by Heinz Ketchup, accounted for more than a quarter of sales, and cheese and dairy products for a further fifth.
-Despite the merged group's wider global footprint, more than two-thirds of revenues are still generated in the US.
+Despite the merged group's wider global footprint, almost three-quarters of revenues are still generated in the US.

 Capsule checked 10th October 2019